vakrathundaya/readmeGenerator/README.md

   ## Usage

-  Navigate to your project directory in your system and run node.js in commond line.
+  Navigate to your project directory in your system and run node.js in command line.

   ![screenshotRead](https://user-images.githubusercontent.com/94205464/152671536-703eb96d-7709-4a3b-b069-33042a472004.png)